springcard/springcard-ccid-serial/README.md

 ## API Reference

-The .html files within the /docs folder are your primary source of information.
+The `.html` files within the `/docs` folder are your primary source of information.

 ## Sample

-The /src/sample/pcsc-serial-sample.c has all you need.
+The `/src/sample/pcsc-serial-sample.c` has all you need.

 ## Porting the library to your MCU

-Use the /src/hal/skel/hal_skel.c file as reference.
+Use the `/src/hal/skel/hal_skel.c` file as reference.

-Your hardware-abstraction layer (HAL) must provide
+Your hardware-abstraction layer (HAL) must provide the following features:

-### Serial communication with the K663.
+### Serial communication with the module.

-The serial_init function shall configure the UART (38400bps, 8 data bits, 1 stop bit, no parity, no flow control).
+The `CCID_SerialOpen` function shall configure the UART (38400bps, 8 data bits, 1 stop bit, no parity, no flow control).

-The serial_send_byte and serial_send_bytes are used to transmit (TX) from the MCU to the K663.
+The `CCID_SerialSendByte` and `CCID_SerialSendBytes` are used to transmit (TX) from the MCU to the module.

 Receiving (RX) must be done in an ISR.
-The ISR shall call serial_recv_callback for every byte that comes from the K663 to the MCU.
+The ISR shall call `CCID_SerialRecvByteFromISR` for every byte that comes from the module to the MCU.

 ### Wait for the end of the communication.

-ccid_recv_wait will be called in the context of the main task, and shall block until the ISR calls ccid_recv_wakeupFromISR (this is done by serial_recv_callback).
+`CCID_WaitWakeup` will be called in the context of the main task, and shall block until `CCID_SerialRecvByteFromISR` has called `CCID_WakeupFromISR`.

+You must implement `CCID_WaitWakeup` and `CCID_WakeupFromISR` to provide this behaviour.

-If you don't have an OS, just use a volatile BOOL to do so.
+If you don't have an OS, a simple flag (`volatile BOOL`) does the job easily.

-Under a multitasking system, you must use a 'Event' or 'Semaphore' object to implement this correctly.
+Under a multi-task/multi-thread kernel, you must use a 'Event' or 'Semaphore' object to implement this correctly.

-Under FreeRTOS (http://www.freertos.org) you will typically use a Binary Semaphore as follow:
+Under FreeRTOS (http://www.freertos.org) you could typically use a Binary Semaphore as follow:
-- ccid_recv_wait blocks using xSemaphoreTake
+- `CCID_WaitWakeup` blocks using `xSemaphoreTake`
-- ccid_recv_wakeupFromISR calls xSemaphoreGiveFromISR
+- `CCID_WakeupFromISR` calls `xSemaphoreGiveFromISR` to unblock.

-- you may create the semaphore in the platform_init function.
+### Manage delays

-### Provide a mean to wait for a specified time, from 1 to 10000ms.
-This is the role of sleep_ms.
+The libraries expects to have a function named `sleep_ms` to wait for the specified number of milliseconds.

 ## License

-This library is Copyright (c) 2015 SPRINGCARD SAS, FRANCE - http://www.springcard.com
+This library is Copyright (c) 2015-2023 SPRINGCARD SAS, FRANCE - http://www.springcard.com

 Permission is given to embed it in your own MCU (or even PC-based) projects, provided that this project is always used in conjunction with a genuine SpringCard product.